Skip to Main Content

 Having Trouble?

-Contact Megan von Isenburg or the library's research and education team.
+Contact Beth Blackwood or the library's research and education team.

 Accessing Resources Remotely

 Getting to library resources in the field can be a challenge.
 The easiest way to access any of the materials from Duke libraries is through the EZProxy links on library resources.
-Basically, this means you will just be prompted to sign in with your NetID and password once you click on a resource.Be sure to be starting from the Medical Center Library's website to ensure that the links will prompt you to sign in!
+This means you will just be prompted to sign in with your NetID and password once you click on a resource.Be sure to be starting from the Medical Center Library's websute to ensure that the links will prompt you to sign in!

 Searching PubMed?
-Use the Duke PubMed.
+Use the Duke's PubMed Link.
 Follow the Get it at Duke button to connect to full text.
 It will prompt you to sign in with your Net ID and password if you are off campus.
 Note: we don't have full text of everything!
 When in doubt, just ask.

 Trouble with your NetID?
 Contact OIT.